Virtuosity, finesse, expression, imagination: Dmitry Sinkovsky has everything!

 Having already embarked on an impressive career as a violinist, in 2007 Dmitry decided to pursue his talent as a countertenor, under the guidance of Michael Chance, Jana Ivanilova and Marie Daveluy.
 Performances as countertenor have included Pergolesi's Stabat Mater at the Lucerne Festival; the title role of Handel's Lucio Silla at the Internationale Händel-Festspiele Göttingen and at the Ludwigsburger Schlossfestspiele; and the role of Ruggero in Vivaldi's Orlando furioso with the Klaipėda Chamber Orchestra, which he also conducted.
 He is an invited artist of the Bolshoi Theatre in Moscow.

-Highlights of the 2019-2020 season include performances of Beethoven's Triple Concerto as well as concerts with Julia Lezhneva & La Voce Strumentale at Zaryadaye Hall in Moscow, the Berlin Philharmonie, and at the Schleswig-Holstein Music Festival, Innsbrucker Festwochen der Alten Musik, Sion Festival, and Rheingau Festival.
-Additional projects in Moscow with La Voce Strumentale include Händel's Il trionfo del Tempo e del Disinganno.
-Starring his frequent onstage partner, Julia Lezhneva, as well Anne Dennis and Andrew Goodwin, the production features Dmitry as conductor and vocalist, singing the role of Disinganno.
-In Europe, he tours with B'Rock and performs in Paris, Vienna, Salzburg, Venice, Berlin, Munich, Cologne, Essen, Madrid, Porto, Helsinki, Utrecht, Antwerp, Dubrovnik, and Budapest.
-In 2020, he returns to conduct the symphony orchestras of Seattle and Detroit, and makes his debut with the Orquesta de Extremadura and the Utah Symphony Orchestra, conducting Mozart's Prague Symphony, and with the Saint Paul Chamber Orchestra, performing Händel's Messiah as conductor and singer.
+Highlights of the past seasons include performances of Beethoven’s Triple Concerto as well as concerts with Julia Lezhneva & La Voce Strumentale at Zaryadaye Hall in Moscow, the Berlin Philharmonie, and at the Schleswig-Holstein Music Festival, Innsbrucker Festwochen der Alten Musik, Sion Festival, and Rheingau Festival.
+Additional projects in Moscow with La Voce Strumentale include Handel's Il trionfo del Tempo e del Disinganno.
+Starring his frequent onstage partner, Julia Lezhneva, as well Anne Dennis and Andrew Goodwin, the production featured Dmitry as conductor and vocalist, singing the role of Disinganno.
+In 2020, he returned to conduct the symphony orchestras of Seattle and Detroit, and made his debut with the Orquesta de Extremadura conducting Mozart's Prague Symphony.
+Additional invitations in the United Sates have included the Utah Symphony Orchestra, Saint Paul Chamber Orchestra and Saint Louis Symphony (all of which have been impacted by COVID-19).
+Upcoming engagements include re-invitations as conductor and soloist by the Detroit Symphony Orchestra, the Moscow Musica Viva Chamber Orchestra, the Budapest Radio Orchestra, Sinfonietta Riga, and the Tallin Chamber Orchestra; debuts with the State Academic Chamber Orchestra of Russia, the RTÉ National Orchestra Dublin, and the Scottish Chamber Orchestra; tours with B'Rock and the Helsinki Baroque Orchestra, with Dorothee Oberlinger and Luca Pianca; and concerts with La Voce Strumentale at the Berlin Philharmonie and the Dubrovnik Festival.

 A versatile performer, Dmitry has enjoyed an ongoing collaboration with actors Elizaveta Boyarskaya and Anatoly Bely, appearing as singer, violinist, and actor in 1926, a breathtaking production based on the lives of esteemed poets Boris Pasternak, Marina Tsvetaeva, and Rainer Maria Rilke.
 Under the stage direction of Alla Damsker, they have been touring this production to Russian-speaking countries since 2018.